Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 Checklist
 #########

-This page goes through the `programming language checklist <https://www.mcmillen.dev/language_checklist.html>`__ and discusses things not discussed elsewhere.
+This page goes through programming paradigms, principles of language design, and discusses a selection of other programming languages.

 Paradigms
 =========

-The checklist has a few paradigms: functional, imperative, object-oriented, procedural, stack-based, "multi-paradigm".
+The programming languages checklist has a few paradigms: functional, imperative, object-oriented, procedural, stack-based, "multi-paradigm".
 In linguistics, a paradigm is "a set of linguistic items that form mutually exclusive choices in particular syntactic roles," specifically "a table of all the inflected forms of a particular verb, noun, or adjective."
 This seems to be a usable definition of a PL paradigm - you have all related versions of a semantic entity.

-Unfortunately people seem to use paradigms as labels of entire languages, rather than classifications of their features.
+Unfortunately people seem to use paradigms as labels of entire languages, rather than to refer to individual syntactic features.
 Stroscot, like every other language, is "multi-paradigm" - even assembly is multi-paradigm since it is imperative (syscalls) and structured (conditional jump).
-So the adjectives "object-oriented", "functional", etc. are best avoided in favor of discussing whether a language has specific semantic constructs, since "functional object-oriented language" sounds weird.
-Still, it's good to have a map of which paradigms embed into which other paradigms.
-This list is based on Wikipedia's list of paradigms:
+So the adjectives "object-oriented", "functional", etc. are avoided outside of this page in favor of the specific semantic constructs, since "functional object-oriented language" sounds weird.
+Still, it's good to have a map from paradigms to constructs, and to know which constructs embed into which other constructs.
+This list is based on Wikipedia's `list of paradigms <https://en.wikipedia.org/w/index.php?title=Template:Programming_paradigms&oldid=1114006717>`__:

 * Action: `action descriptions <https://en.wikipedia.org/wiki/Action_language>`__ are given by the state trajectory relation
 * Array-oriented functions are still functions
 * Automata-based:

-  * Nondeterministic automata are given by the transition relation
+  * Nondeterministic automata are given by a transition relation.
-  * Deterministic automata are given by the transition function
+  * Deterministic automata are given by a transition relation that is a function.

-* concurrency operations decompose into OS calls which are I/O operations
+* concurrency - concurrent programs are given as imperative programs that use concurrent operations

-  * agents/actors/flow-based processes are threads with a dispatch loop
+  * agents/actors/flow-based processes are threads with a main dispatch loop

 * data-driven programming is a main loop over condition-action pairs
 * declarative is a logical relation or a function

-  * functional
+  * functional - functions are total functional binary relations

     * lambas are anonymous functions
-    * functions are total functional binary relations

-  * logic

-    * a relation is a set of tuples
+  * logic - a logical relation is a set of tuples

-    * boolean operations are logical constraints
+    * boolean operations are logical constraints, i.e. relations over a certain domain

   * constraint: constraints are 0-1 loss functions in an optimization problem
   * dataflow is a block in single static assignment form